charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 For Alan Kay, who created the term "object oriented", an object is such a "mini-computer".
 So a simu_comp_as_worker can be considered as an object in the Alan Kay's sense.
 In clprolf we're talking more about the computer as a whole.
 But the simu_comp_as_worker could indeed be viewed as independant micro-computers, thanks to the encapsulation, and the communication between them(messages).
 The sender of the messages of the simu_comp_as_workers can be here the simu_comp_as_workers themselves, thus communication between objects.
 It's because we have only simu_comp_as_workers in the system.
 So we can say that there is a direct communication between them, if we want.
 It's evident that a simu_real_world_obj can be viewed as the same simu_com_worker, if we use a technical interpretation of his work.
-A "Sorter" class can be viewed as a simu_real_world_obj, for example, of a HUMAN-EXPERT, or as a computer worker, a computer program for sorting.
+A "Sorter" class can be viewed as a simu_real_world_obj, for example, of a HUMAN-EXPERT, or as a computer as worker, a computer program for sorting.
 So, as all that there is in clprolf is simu_real_world_obj, and simu_comp_as_worker, we can obtain an equivalent system with only simu_comp_as_worker, as Alan Kay's vision.

 ### PERFORMANCE OF THE LANGUAGE